Bpeduru/osticket-prereqs/README.md

 </p>
 <p>
-Create and log onto a virtual machine in Micorsoft Azure, then opened control panel, enabled internet information Services, CGI and common http features.
+Create and log onto a virtual machine in Micorsoft Azure, then open control panel, enabled internet information Services, CGI and common http features.
 IIS is the webserver that OSticket will be running on.
 </p>
 <br />